lizadams/CMAQ-WS-old/content/4-DESID/index.en.md

 ---
-title: Run CMAQ using DESID to reduce PT_EGU emissions by 25%
+title: Run CMAQ using DESID to reduce PT_EGU emissions by 25% (optional)
 weight: 20
 ---